adhall13/pwn.college_Anuhya/FileGlobbing.md

 # Mixing Globs
-In this challenge, we are to change into `/challenge/files` and run `/challenge/run` with a single, short glob pattern.
+In this challenge, we change into `/challenge/files` and run `/challenge/run` with a single, short glob pattern.
 This glob must match the filenames `challenging`, `educational`, and `pwning` when expanded by the shell.
-Essentially, you need to craft a glob that, when expanded, will target these specific files.

 ## The Solve
 To solve this, you'll need to use globbing to match all three filenames within the 6-character limit.
 A possible solution would be using the pattern `*ing`.
 This works because the suffix `ing` is common to all three filenames, and the leading `*` matches any characters before it.
 The shell will expand `*ing` to match `challenging`, `educational`, and `pwning` when you run the `/challenge/run` command with that argument.